w3c/epub-tests/docs/contributing.md

 ## Naming

-Because sections are frequently renumbered, individual tests should be named based on section anchors within the spec.
-For example, a test for
-[the requirement for reading systems to support MathML](https://www.w3.org/TR/epub-rs-33/#confreq-mathml-rs-behavior) should have a folder named `confreq-mathml-rs-behavior` and a compressed file named `confreq-mathml-rs-behavior.epub`.

-If a normative statement does not already have a unique anchor, please create one, following naming examples elsewhere in the spec.
-(You will commit this new anchor along with your `data-tests` attribute in a pull request against the spec, as explained in the [step-by-step instructions](#step-by-step) above.)
+Test names should start with a three-letter abbreviation that corresponds to the value of the [`dc:coverage`](#metadata) element below (for example, `cnt` for Content Documents, `pkg` for Package Documents, etc.), followed by a short hyphenated identifier that makes clear which requirement is under test.
+For example, a test for [the requirement for reading systems to support MathML](https://www.w3.org/TR/epub-rs-33/#confreq-mathml-rs-behavior) should be named `cnt-mathml-support`.

-If multiple tests are necessary for a single anchor, differentiate the test cases by appending an underscore and a unique identifier.
+If multiple tests are necessary for a single normative statement, differentiate the test cases by appending an underscore and a unique identifier.
 For example, a test that ensures reading systems treat explicit `dir="auto"` identically to omitting `dir`, as part of the requirement to
-[automatically handle base direction of the package document](https://www.w3.org/TR/epub-rs-33/#confreq-rs-pkg-dir-auto) might be named `confreq-rs-pkg-dir-auto_explicit`.
+[automatically handle base direction of the package document](https://www.w3.org/TR/epub-rs-33/#confreq-rs-pkg-dir-auto) might be named `pkg-dir-auto_explicit`.

 ## Metadata